 May Contain Spoilers

-[Manga Maniac Cafe] Good morning, Jenny!
-Can you please describe yourself in 140 characters or less.
+[Manga Maniac Cafe] Hi, Kat!
+Describe yourself in five words or less.

-[Manga Maniac Cafe] Can you tell us a little about The Children of the Mist?
+[Manga Maniac Cafe] Can you tell us a little about The Night is Found?

 May Contain Spoilers